Our Assessment Team

 Research Specialist

-Alison Dahlman graduated from the University of Alabama at Birmingham in May 2024 with a B.S. in Psychology with a minor in Social Work.
-Throughout her undergraduate career, Alison worked at the STARS lab where she completed her honors thesis on persistence in 6- to 8-year-olds with Williams syndrome.
-She is now a full-time research specialist at the NDD lab.
-She is passionate about children with neurodevelopmental disorders such as ADHD and ASD.
-She is also interested in and has worked with children with a variety of neurogenetic syndromes such as Williams syndrome, Down syndrome, and fragile X syndrome.
-Alison plans to continue her education by pursing a PhD in either clinical or school psychology.
+Jennea Franklin graduated from Howard University in May 2025 with a B.S. in Psychology and a minor in Criminology.
+Throughout her undergraduate career, Jennea worked as a Research Assistant in the Neuropsychology department at Kennedy Krieger Institute.
+While there, she researched the development of those (newborns to 31-year-olds) with ASXL syndromes.
+She is passionate about children with neurodevelopmental and genetic disorders such as ASD and Down syndrome.
+She is also interested in and has worked with children with various rare neurogenetic syndromes, such as ASXL syndrome and fragile X syndrome.
+Jennea plans to continue her education by pursuing a PhD in either clinical or school psychology.

 Doctoral Student